darwinia-network/darwinia-docs-deprecated/docs/understand-darwinia/wiki-us-accounts.md

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a *key* that lets you access it.
 The account does not exist yet on-chain.
-For that, it needs the existential deposit: 0.0000333333 CRING (on Crab) or 1 RING (on Darwinia).
+For that, it needs the existential deposit: 0.0000333333 CRAB (on Crab Network) or 1 RING (on Darwinia Network).

 Having an account go below the existential deposit causes that account to be *reaped*.